 Decide How You Want to Organize

-What works for us might not work for you and your spaces, so finding a solution that fits your family’s needs is the first order of business.
 Do you participate in a lot of activities that have some cross over gear?
 Or is most of your gear a “single activity” gear?
 This might determine how you fill your bins and storage space.
-Also figuring out what you use frequently and not that often and prioritizing your space with that in mind.
+Also figuring out what you use frequently versus not that often and prioritizing your space with that in mind.

 Use Storage Bins for Outdoor Gear

 If you don’t need something as rugged, these clear totes are great for at home organization since you can see through them.
 But, they are not great for heavy loads and are not quite as durable as the ones above.
 However, they do a great job on shelves and I have stored the girls in-between clothes in these for many years!
 I use the smaller bins for little accessories, etc and the bigger bins for clothes.
+These are also great for storing our extra backpacking meals we have on hand since we can see through the bin.

 A new tote we have just tested is the Rux Gear Tote.
 This is tote is packed with features we love and it collapses flat when you are not using it.
+Not the best for shelf storage, but works great for on the go storage.

 I’m a big fan of the bin method – makes grabbing and going much easier for a trip!